grafana/rollout-operator/README.md

 Note that the `Service` created for the `/admission/no-downscale` can be reused if already present.

-#### Prep-downscale webhook details
+#### Prepare-downscale webhook details

 Upscaling requests or requests that don't change the number of replicas are approved.
 For downscaling requests the following labels have to be present on the object:

-- `grafana.com/prep-downscale`
+- `grafana.com/prepare-downscale`
-- `grafana.com/prep-downscale-http-path`
+- `grafana.com/prepare-downscale-http-path`
-- `grafana.com/prep-downscale-http-port`
+- `grafana.com/prepare-downscale-http-port`

 If the `grafana.com/last-downscale` annotation is present on any of the stateful sets in the same rollout group it's value will be checked against the current time.
 If the difference is less than the `grafana.com/min-time-between-zones-downscale` label (if present) then the request is rejected.
 Otherwise the request is approved.
 This mechanism can be used to maintain a time between downscales of the stateful sets in a rollout group.

-The endpoint created from `grafana.com/prep-downscale-http-path` and `grafana.com/prep-downscale-http-port` will be called for each of the pods that have to be downscaled.
+The endpoint created from `grafana.com/prepare-downscale-http-path` and `grafana.com/prepare-downscale-http-port` will be called for each of the pods that have to be downscaled.
 If any of these requests fail the downscaling request is rejected.

 The `grafana.com/last-downscale` annotation is added to the stateful set mentioned in the validation request.